 Myokines are cytokines produced and released by muscle cells during muscle contraction.
 They are implicated in the paracrine regulation of muscle mass (source)

-There is uncountable different myokines interplaying and inducing muscle hypertrophy.
-The main myokine associated with regulation of muscle mass is interleukin-6 (IL-6).
-It potentiates accretion of myonucleus to muscle cells, increasing the number of sarcomeres and consequent muscle mass. (study).
+The main myokine regulating muscle mass is interleukin-6 (IL-6).
+It potentiates adhesion of myonucleus to muscle cells, increasing the number of sarcomeres and consequent muscle mass. (study).

-Cell swelling, also known as intracellular hydration.
-This phenomenon may positively induce muscle hypertrophy by an increase in cell satellite proliferation.
+Cell swelling, known as intracellular hydration, may positively induce muscle hypertrophy by an increase in cell satellite proliferation.

 Cell satellites are stem-cells with no metabolic activity.
-In simple words, they are waiting to be activated to join existent muscle cells and become a metabolically active cell.
+They are waiting to be activated to join existent muscle cells and become a metabolically active cell.

-If there is a higher intracellular hydration and satellite cell proliferation, it is believed that muscle hypertrophy and anabolic response post-exercise may be greater (study)
+If there is a higher intracellular hydration and satellite cell proliferation, muscle hypertrophy and anabolic response post-exercise will increase (study)